tjmahr/dissertation/docs/15-aim1-notebook.md

-## Individual differences in competitor sensitivity at age 3
+## Differences in competitor sensitivity at age 3

 Next, I asked whether children differed reliably in their sensitivity to the phonological and semantic foils based on speech perception and